EnableSecurity/sipvicious/README.md

 ## A note to vendors and service providers

-If you are looking for a professional grade toolset to test your RTC systems, please consider [SIPVicious PRO](https://www.sipvicious.pro).
+If you are looking for professional VoIP and WebRTC penetration testing services, please check out our offerings at [Enable Security](https://www.enablesecurity.com/).

 ## The tools